dante4rt/boxxer-airdrop-bot/README.md

 ## Overview

 This is a Node.js bot for automating the Boxxer Airdrop process.
 The bot allows you to perform airdrop actions either once or on a daily schedule using cron.
+It also supports multiple accounts by adding multiple tokens to the `tokens.json` file.

 ## Getting Started